Skip to main content

 Validate the data in particular cases

-Checking that the total tax is equal to the sum of all taxes can be done by using a predefined rule (Check Sum).
-But if for some countries one of the taxes may have a negative value, only a script rule could take both cases into account.
-Depending on the document’s country of origin, it may either add up all of the taxes or add up and subtract the negative of a return tax.
-This sample script checks that the sum of two taxes is equal to the total tax, except if the receipt is from Spain, in which case either the sum or the difference of the two may be equal to the total tax:
+Checking that the total tax equals the sum of all taxes can be done with a predefined rule (Check Sum).
+But if one of the taxes can have a negative value in certain countries, only a script rule can handle both cases — adding all taxes, or adding and subtracting a return tax, depending on the country of origin.
+This script checks that the sum of two taxes equals the total tax, except for receipts from Spain, where either the sum or the difference of the two can equal the total tax:

 var conditionField = Context.GetField("CountryOfOrigin");